Yang eyes Yahoo buyout with private equity

 There are several reasons why Yang might want to take Yahoo private.
 For starters, Yahoo is punished by Wall Street for not being a growth company and its low stock price prevents shares from being used as currency for acquisitions.

-A buyer could sell off Yahoo's international assets, which include a partnership with Softbank (9984.T) in Yahoo Japan (4689.T) as well as about 40 percent stake in Alibaba.
+A buyer could sell off Yahoo's international assets, which include a partnership with Softbank in Yahoo Japan as well as about 40 percent stake in Alibaba.

 The buyer could then use the cash -- estimated to be upward of $12 billion -- to pay off debt.
 That would pare down Yahoo to its U.S. operations, which has deteriorated to the point that they are being valued at just $5 billion and $6 billion, according to two sources close to the situation.